LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/design.md

 Small input timing forgiveness is desirable.
 The existing buffered initiation supports intent without visibly driving for the player.

 Double-tapping the same steering direction requests a stronger entry through the same sideslip controller.
 For roughly 200 ms it asks for a deeper angle, stronger set impulse, and tighter trajectory; then authority returns to the normal sustain model.
 It can rescue a widening line or set up a hairpin, but pays primarily through the angle-based momentum cost rather than a hidden braking tax.
 A clean hard-drift exit remains eligible for the normal hook-up reward.
+If a directional double-tap begins without Drift held, its direction remains armed for 0.6 seconds; pressing Drift during that window reconnects to the hard slide instead of dropping into an unrelated normal entry.
+Opposite steering, pause, reset, or expiry cancels that re-entry intent.

 ### Drift angle control